-Nottingham's Ashley Mortimer is a trustee of the Doreen Valiente Foundation and a director of The Centre For Pagan Studies, a firekeeper for WaNaNeeChe's Human Circle Of Life and a prominent member of Nottingham Pagan Network, Pagan Pride and Nottingham Empyrean as well as a frequent representative of the Pagan Federation.
+Nottingham's Ashley Mortimer is a director of The Centre For Pagan Studies, a trustee of the Doreen Valiente Foundation and a prominent member of the local and national pagan community including Nottingham Pagan Network, Pagan Pride and Nottingham Empyrean as well as a frequent representative of the Pagan Federation.

-Ashley is an occasional writer, even more occasional musician and a prolific contributor to many different Pagan events and interests in and out of the East Midlands region.
+Ashley is an initiate of the Wica tracing his initiatory lineage back to Gerald Gardner and is a trained firekeeper for ceremonies involving the sacred sweat, he is an occasional writer, even more occasional musician and a prolific contributor to many different Pagan events and interests.
 He speaks about the origins of Paganism, the history of Wicca/Witchcraft and leads ceremony and ritual with an ecclectic and pragmatic approach to spirituality underpinned with warm humour.

 What I Do:

 Doreen Valiente Foundation / Centre For Pagan Studies